 Sibelius: Symphony No. 7, Finale

-Christoph König is a conductor of deep intelligence and musicality.
-His conducting is marked by an energetic and serious approach to musical collaboration and a commitment to thoughtful and stimulating programming.
-He currently holds positions as Principal Conductor of the Orquestra Sinfónica do Porto at the Casa da Música, and Principal Conductor and Music Director of the Solistes Européens in Luxembourg.
+A conductor of deep intelligence and musicality, Christoph König has been exciting and inspiring audiences in North America since his first appearance here with the New Jersey Symphony in May, 2010.
+His performances are marked by an energetic and serious approach to musical collaboration, as well as a commitment to thoughtful and stimulating programming.
+He currently holds positions as Principal Conductor and Music Director of the Solistes Européens, Luxembourg, and Principal Guest Conductor of the Real Filharmonia de Galicia.

-Equally at home in the theater, Mr. König’s reputation as an opera conductor rose swiftly after stepping in at short notice to successfully direct the Zürich Opera’s 2003 production of Jonathan Miller’s Die Entführung aus dem Serail.
+Equally at home in the theater, Mr. König’s reputation as an opera conductor rose swiftly after stepping in on short notice to successfully direct the Zürich Opera’s 2003 production of Jonathan Miller’s Die Entführung aus dem Serail.
 He has also led the Zurich Opera in productions of Die Zauberflöte and Il Turco in Italia with Cecilia Bartoli and Ruggero Raimondi.
-Other operatic productions include Die Entführung aus dem Serail at the Teatro Real/Madrid, Don Giovanni at the Staatsoper/Stuttgart and Die Zauberflöte and Rigoletto at the Deutsche Oper in Berlin.
+Other operatic productions include Die Entführung aus dem Serail at the Teatro Real/Madrid; Don Giovanni at the Staatsoper/Stuttgart; and Die Zauberflöte and Rigoletto at the Deutsche Oper in Berlin.
 With the Malmö Symphony, he conducted concert performances of Madama Butterfly and Die Meistersinger von Nürnberg.

-For the Ao Vivo label, Christoph König has recorded works by Schoenberg, Prokofiev, Saariaho and Sibelius with the Orquestra Sinfónica do Porto.
+For the Ao Vivo label, Christoph König has recorded works by Schoenberg, Prokofiev, Saariaho, and Sibelius with the Orquestra Sinfónica do Porto.
 For Hyperion, he has recorded a highly acclaimed CD of music by Henryk Melcer, with pianist Jonathan Plowright and the BBC Scottish Symphony Orchestra.
 His recording of Brahms’s Piano Concerto No. 1 with the same orchestra was featured on the front cover of BBC Music Magazine in September 2009.
 Other noteworthy recordings include Beethoven symphonies with the Malmö Symphony (DB Productions), and Prokofiev and Mozart with the Solistes Européens, Luxembourg (SEL Classics).

 Christoph König was born in Dresden, where he sang as a boy soprano in the famous Dresdner Kreuzchor.
 He later studied conducting, as well as piano and voice, at the Hochschule für Musik in Dresden.
-Mr. König also participated in masterclasses given by such renowned conductors as Sergiu Celibidache and Sir Colin Davis, who subsequently invited him to be his assistant for both concerts and opera productions with the Sächsische Staatskapelle in Dresden.
+Mr. König also participated in the masterclasses of such renowned conductors as Sergiu Celibidache and Sir Colin Davis, who subsequently invited him to be his assistant for both concerts and opera productions with the Sächsische Staatskapelle in Dresden.